 - Forecasting future performance.

-The LOB itself is a graphic device that enables a manager to see at a single glance which activities of an operation are “in balance” – i.e., whether those which should have been completed at the time of the review actually are completed and whether any activities scheduled for future completion are lagging behind schedule.
-The LOB chart comprises only one feature of the whole philosophy which includes numerous danger signal controls for all the various levels of management concerned.
+The purpose of a LOB is to enable a program manager to see at a single glance which activities of an operation are “in balance” – i.e., whether those which should have been completed at the time of the review actually are completed and whether any activities scheduled for future completion are lagging behind schedule.
+The LOB chart comprises only one feature of the whole philosophy: numerous danger signal controls for all the various levels of management.

 - A production plan or lead-time chart for the production process itself;

 - A program status chart on which to plot LOB and the cumulative quantities of units that have passed through the control points of the assembly/production process.

 Example: Line of Balance Figure

 Remember that the shape of the LOB will change over time, especially if the production process has a beginning and an end.
 Remember, too, that LOB charts show where the problem is but not necessarily why the problem exists or what the solution is.